nielsdejong/neo4j-log-parser/README.md

   - The total counts of the number of unique queries, read/write queries and custom procedure calls.
   - The number of k-length patterns that are frequent (>10% of query count)
   - Aggregated information of the its queries' structure and shapes.

-## How to run:
-- Run the main class (LogAnalyzer) with a single argument (the location of your Neo4j query log folders).
-When processing many logs, a large amount of assigned memory is recommended. (i.e. run with the `-Xmx16000m` parameter)

-## Notes:
-The log analyzer requires a modified version of Neo4j 4.0 with a special Cypher parser class in Scala.
-This class is added to the repository: `scala/CypherSpecialLogParsing.scala`.